aciccarello/ciccarello.me/posts/recipes/2024-01-18-rotisserie-chicken-bone-broth.md

 image_alt: "A collection of bowls, pots, and jars separating chicken broth, bones, meat, and vegetables."
 image_caption: The final stage of separation does dirty a few dishes.
 ---
 We often buy a whole rotisserie chicken from the grocery store, especially at Costco.
 For a while we'd just toss the bones afterward but it's fairly easy to make chicken broth with the leftover carcass.
 Throwing it in a slow cooker with water overnight help loosen up some of the hard to reach meat.

-It's also a great base for chicken noodle soup if you're patient enough to pick out and save the vegetables and remaining meat.
+This is a great base for chicken noodle soup if you're patient enough to pick out and save the vegetables and remaining meat.
+You can also use it in [Chicken Pot Pie](/recipes/2025/02/28/chicken-pot-pie/).

 ## Summary